jaymar921/PythonActivities/README.md

 Python Activities - University Class.

-- 📢 Do what ever you want in the code, just don't disturb me by sending messages or emails
+- 📢 Do what ever you want with the code, just don't disturb me by sending messages or emails